 The logo of this organization has evolved from a complex form to a simpler one to make it easier to place on advertising media and signs.
 Therefore, next to the entrance to a thrift store, humanitarian aid center, or shelter opened by this service, there is a red board with the name hanging on it.
 It is concise and understandable.

 The designers used Trajan Pro Regular, a sleek sans-serif typeface in standard configuration, for the Salvation Army emblem.
-According to the Commissioners Conference, which voted for him in 1958, he best forms the proper image, one that is clear and intelligible.
-The red color in the logo represents the blood shed by Christ for the salvation of people, the blue color represents the purity of God the Father, and the yellow color represents the flame of the Holy Spirit.
+According to the Commissioners Conference, which voted for it in 1958, it best forms the proper image, one that is clear and intelligible.
+The red in the logo represents the bloodshed of Christ for the salvation of people, the blue represents the purity of God the Father, and the yellow represents the flame of the Holy Spirit.
 There is also white, which serves as a background or for coloring inscriptions.